How to Reduce Food Waste at Home (and Save Money Doing It)

 This post may contain affiliate links.
 Please read our disclosure policy.

 According to the USDA, Americans waste around 30-40% of the edible food supply each year.
-This equates to about 219 pounds of waste per person and over $218 billion wasted annually.
+This equates to about 219 pounds of waste per person and over $220 billion wasted annually.

-8 Ways to Reduce Food Waste
+6 Ways to Reduce Food Waste

 1. Composting

-Also, you don’t need tons of space to start composting.
-You can even compost in a tiny apartment.
-The easiest way to compost is to store your food scraps in a bin in your freezer or the back of your fridge.
+You donโ€™t need tons of space to start composting.
+The easiest way to compost is to store your food scraps in a bin in your freezer or the back of your fridge.ย If you have a home garden, you can use the compost there.

 Related: Compostability 101

-2. Eat your leftovers
+2. Eat Leftovers Intentionally

-While it may sound obvious, many people let their leftovers go to waste.
 There are many creative ways you can make use of leftovers.
-For example, if you have some leftover grilled chicken, turn it into a chicken salad, so you have sandwiches for the week.
+For example, if you have some leftover grilled chicken, turn it into a chicken salad and take it to lunch the next day.
+Or if you have some extra spinach, add it to a smoothie or pasta dish.

 Food in fridge

 Storing your food (especially fruits and vegetables) properly can make it last a few extra days or more.
-Ensure your refrigerator is at the right temperature, and know where to place your fruits and veggies.
+Ensure your refrigerator is at the right temperature, and know where to place your fruits and veggies.ย

-4. Make the most of scraps
+4. Make the Most of Scraps

 • Make your own broth from meat or vegetable scraps.

-• Run wilted or limp veggies under cold water and make soup.
+• Run wilted or limp veggies under cold water and make soup.ย

-• Turn your stale bread into French toast, bread pudding, croutons, or breadcrumbs.
+• Turn your stale bread into French toast, bread pudding, croutons, or breadcrumbs.ย

-• Turn your browned avocados into a moisturizing mask for your face.
+• Turn your browned avocados into a moisturizing mask for your face.ย

-• Use your veggie scraps, seeds, and pits to grow your own produce.
+• Use your veggie scraps, seeds, and pits to grow your own produce.ย

-Try this DIY foot scrub to put leftover lemons to use!
+Try this DIY foot scrub to put leftover lemons to use!ย

 Veggie aisle at grocery store

-Meal planning is an excellent way to reduce food waste.
-Make a list of meals you’d like to prepare for the week, and try to pick recipes that will allow you to reuse some of your ingredients.
+Make a list of meals youโ€™d like to prepare for the week, and try to pick recipes that will allow you to reuse some of your ingredients.ย

 For example, if you plan to make a vegetable egg frittata, choose another recipe to cook that week that will allow you to use up the rest of your veggies.
-Once you’ve created a shopping list, stick to the list and avoid impulse buys.
-Most of us buy junk food on impulse, which we tend to eat first, resulting in produce going to waste.
+Once youโ€™ve created a shopping list, stick to it and avoid impulse buys.

 Related: Reduce Kitchen Waste